ManeshLJ/ITREG/README.md

 ## Licensing

 - **Code**: Licensed under the [CC BY-NC 4.0](./LICENSE).
-- **Images**: AI-generated and not covered by the CC BY-NC 4.0 License.
+- **Images**: All images under root/images/ AI-generated and not covered by the CC BY-NC 4.0 License.
 Do not reuse or redistribute without permission.

 ## Notes